Sayad-Uddin-Tahsin/Solution-Hint/Solutions.md

 **Solution**:

 This Type of error occurred when a File tried to opened in your code is not in this directory or the PATH is incorrect!
-Recheck the file name or path, to solve this issue.
+Rechecking the file name or path will solve this issue.

 # IndexError